One of the most well-known fitness equipment companies is Titan Fitness.

-Solid Prices + Free Shipping
+Reasonable Price + Free Shipping

-One of the first things you’ll notice if you check out Titans’ website is that they actually offer Free Shipping all year round, no exceptions.
+One of the first things you’ll notice if you check out Titans’ website is that they actually offer Free Shipping all year round, with no exceptions.

 Unlike them, there’s a huge community of people online who have heard firsthand how great some of Titan’s deals have to offer.

 Look how cheap this Safety Squat Bar is and realize that the quality is much higher than Amazon’s bullshit.